Chimera (The X-Files): Plot

 Ellen tells Mulder that she saw a reflection in the mirror earlier, and that's what killed Martha.
 Mulder believes that glass are doorways to a demonic dimension and that someone is summoning forth a demon to attack people.
 Ellen believes Jenny Uphouse summoned the spirits, but she denies it.
 Later, Ellen finds a skeleton key in her house and a raven by her baby's crib.
 In a mirror, Ellen sees the reflection of a monster chasing after her, but it suddenly breaks.
 She hides in the closet until Phil comes home and finds her.
 However, he attributes the commotion to stress, believing that she is imagining things.
 Mulder finds the skeleton key and it matches one found in Martha Crittendon's coat pocket.
 Mulder deduces that the sheriff is having an affair with Jenny.
 Mulder later tells him that Martha was pregnant and that he thinks he is the father.
 The sheriff reveals that the key opened the door to a motel, where he and Jenny met for clandestine affairs.
-Meanwhile, at the motel, Jenny sees ravens outside and is promptly attacked and killed by the creature.
+Meanwhile, at the motel, Jenny sees ravens outside and is promptly attacked by the creature.
+She manages to stab it with a piece of broken mirror, but the creature still kills her.

 Phil explains to Mulder that he wanted a divorce from Ellen two years ago, but she got pregnant and would not allow it.
 He also believes that he is the reason for this happening and that he somehow summoned the entity.
 It turns out that Ellen is the entity, which is given away by a cut in her back given by Jenny during the attack.
 Meanwhile, Scully reveals to Mulder that the mysterious prostitute killer was not an X-File at all, but rather a man disguised as a woman who talked to the prostitutes about religion and attempted to help them get out of the prostitution ring.
 Ellen transforms into the creature, attacks Mulder, and attempts to drown him in a bath tub, but stops when she sees her monstrous reflection in the water.
 She is placed in a psychiatric hospital, where the doctors diagnose her with multiple personality disorder.
 The episode ends with Ellen smiling knowingly as she sees a raven outside the window of her cell at the psychiatric hospital.